What Is a Tooth Filling?

 That’s why getting care fast is essential, and the price shouldn’t be a barrier between you and proper oral health.

-Flossy is a pay-as-you-go alternative to dental insurance that can save you up to 50% on oral procedures such as tooth fillings so that you no longer need to stress about costs.
+Flossy is a pay-as-you-go dental solution that can be an alternative to dental insurance or a supplemental discount for procedures not covered by insurance.
+Flossy can save you up to 50% on oral procedures such as tooth fillings so that you no longer need to stress about costs.

 That’ll give you a pretty good reason to show off your new smile.